 At the end of the year press conference, Poile told Robby Stanley to not be surprised if they take a defenseman with as many as both of their first two picks.
 That really shows you how high of a priority the organization has put on this predicament.

 Poile said don’t be surprised if the #Preds take a defensemen with the first pick or two in the draft, but still want best player available.

 3. Keep looking for that number two center.

 The two Mikes are definitely starting to slow down.
 Mike Ribeiro was a big part of the Predators mid-season resurgence but disappeared in the playoffs.
 Mike Fisher, on the other hand, was great in the playoffs but was not at all productive during the regular season; though he was limited to third line minutes.
 The Predators will likely need to find a fix next summer from outside of the organization as no current or newly-drafted prospect will be ready in time.
 However, it would still be a good idea to continue to search for long-term options.

 Vladislav Kamenev was an AHL All-Star and captained Russia to a silver at the World Juniors.
 The organization projects him to be a second line center but he probably won’t be ready for such a role for another two or more years, if at all.

-Thomas Novak was second in assists for the University of Minnesota (though he was greatly helped by Hudson Fasching’s productivity) and he showed continual improvement throughout the season and set himself up pretty well for the future.
-With a full season under his belt, how Novak comes out in 2016-2017 will be really telling but he is one of those prospects who will turn out once in a blue moon.
+Tommy Novak was second in assists for the University of Minnesota (though he was greatly helped by Hudson Fasching’s productivity) and he showed continual improvement throughout the season and set himself up pretty well for the future.
+With a full season under his belt, how Novak comes out in 2016-2017 will be really telling but he is one of those prospects who will turn out to be a top six talent once in a blue moon.

 Until one of these prospects turns out, Poile just needs to keep throwing darts at that position in the draft until he hits.